portlandcodeschool/jsi/_posts/00-01-03-git-tdd-abstractions.md

 git push origin branch-name
 {% endhighlight %}

-Let's practice using Git and GitHub with [this repository][github-jsi-members].
+Let's practice using Git and GitHub with [the JSI Members repository][github-jsi-members].

 ### Creating your own fork

-Fork of the GitHub, then:
+Fork the project on GitHub, in your browser.
+Then, in a terminal:

 {% highlight bash %}
 git push git@github.com:my_github_username/repo_name.git branch-name